This is a tutorial for the Nervo board assembly.

 If you have finger sensors, mount the third upper board( see step5 and 6).

-Weld the power yellow XT60 connectors.
+Solder the power yellow XT60 connectors.

 On the bellow picture they are blue and slightly different, this was a previous version.

-It’s now time to weld all the header IDC Socket and the Angle Male Pin Header to the mini breakout boards.
+It’s now time to solder all the header IDC Socket and the Angle Male Pin Header to the mini breakout boards.
 Respect the numbers of pins needed per parts as shown on the bellow picture.

 Below are the 5 necessary breakout boards: